 - Real estate -- Two transactions (sale, purchase, refinance, or any combination thereof) in any five-year period.
-Participants represented outside of the plan will be entitled to a reimbursement of up to \$300 annually per transaction for attorney fees incurred.
-Reimbursement is limited to no more than two transactions in a five-year period. - Wills and estate planning -- In addition to the free Simple Will and Reciprocal Will, a Simple Testamentary Trust is included if appropriate.
-Attorneys are available to discuss estate planning and pre-nursing home strategies. - Legal adoption and guardianship proceedings --Services normally rendered by an attorney to formalize an uncontested adoption or guardianship. - Legal change of surname -- One per participant and one per each qualified dependent.
+Participants represented outside of the plan will be entitled to a reimbursement of up to \$300 annually per transaction for attorney fees incurred. - Wills and estate planning -- In addition to the free Simple Will and Reciprocal Will, a Simple Testamentary Trust is included if appropriate.
+Attorneys are available to discuss estate planning and pre-nursing home strategies.